 As you can see, it took off a ton of paint and didn’t get the groove clean.
 Not only was it not very effective, it was a pain to control.
-I suppose if I had taped the sandpaper in the middle of the stick, that might have helped with control.
-I could have held the stick on both ends instead of trying to control it from one end.
+I suppose if I had taped the sandpaper in the middle of the stick, that might have helped.
+I could have held the stick on both ends instead of the one end.
 However, the stick was so thick, I don’t think it would have mattered.
 Minus 10 points for sandpaper on a stick.

 That said, sanding sticks might work better if you don’t DIY it.
 I don’t normally advocate for that.
 I think anytime you can DIY something, you should.
 But, this was a massive fail.
 I’m going to get some actual sanding sticks and see how that goes.

 The last, and most interesting tip I ran across suggested using a paper bag to sand the siding.
 The tip says that it works like sandpaper but takes off less paint.